 Assume that $U \mapsto \beta_0^\intercal k_0(Z_Y, Z_Z, U)$ has a unique, finite minimum over $\mathbb{R}^d$ for all $\left(Z_Y^\intercal, Z_Z^\intercal\right)^\intercal \in \mathbb{R}^q$. \end{assumption}

-\begin{rmrk} Assumption~\ref{assume.A} establishes a rate of convergence for the estimated Q-functions and is automatically satisfied if the Q-functions are estimated using linear or generalized linear models with or without interactions or higher order terms.
+\begin{remark} Assumption~\ref{assume.A} establishes a rate of convergence for the estimated Q-functions and is automatically satisfied if the Q-functions are estimated using linear or generalized linear models with or without interactions or higher order terms.
 Assumption~\ref{assume.B} is needed to ensure that there is positive probability of patients with $\bx$ values near the boundary between where each treatment is optimal.
-Assumption~\ref{assume.C} is standard in M-estimation. \end{rmrk}
+Assumption~\ref{assume.C} is standard in M-estimation. \end{remark}